 The online Early Childhood Education Bachelor's degree-completion program allows you to choose one of two specializations—ECE Leadership and Child Development—to enhance your skills in a particular area of interest and lead your organization with confidence.
 The ECE Leadership specialization combines ECE principles with administration, management, ethics and communication.
-Specializing in Child Development can help you develop an understanding of early intervention, child development of age birth to preschool, advanced principles relating to gender, moral and social-emotional development of young children and the importance of partnering with parents and other caregivers.
+Specializing in Child Development can help you develop an understanding of early intervention, child development of age birth to eight, advanced principles relating to gender, moral and social-emotional development of young children and the importance of partnering with parents and other caregivers.
 This non-licensure ECE degree is available with Flex Choice®, which allows you to combine traditional online coursework, self-directed assessments and competency-based education (CBE)—the best of all worlds, so you can receive credit by demonstrating what you know and can do.

 Take me to:

 What Will I Be Prepared to Do When I’m Done?